movnetwork/swap/docs/htlc.rst

 recipient has to accept the payment can vary significantly from one Time Locked contract to the next.
 If the recipient meets the deadline, then the money will be theirs, if he or she fails to meet the deadline, it won’t.
-So, there is an often a lot at stake when it comes to meeting deadlines from hash Time Locked contracts, when cryptocurrencies are being exchanged.
+So, there is an often a lot at stake when it comes to meeting deadlines from hash Time Locked contracts, when Cryptocurrencies are being exchanged.

 The amount of time that the recipient has to accept the payment can vary significantly from one Time Locked contract to the next.
 If the recipient meets the deadline, then the money will be theirs, if he or she fails to meet the deadline, it won’t.
-So, there is an often a lot at stake when it comes to meeting deadlines from hash Time Locked contracts, when cryptocurrencies are being exchanged.
+So, there is an often a lot at stake when it comes to meeting deadlines from hash Time Locked contracts, when Cryptocurrencies are being exchanged.

 .. image:: static/png/Hash-Time-Locked-Contract.png